 There are several types of psoriasis: ²

-• Inverse psoriasis: inflamed, shiny marks that occur in areas where your skin folds, such as the armpits, groin, and the inner thighs.
+- Inverse psoriasis: inflamed, shiny marks that occur in areas where your skin folds, such as the armpits, groin, and inner thighs.

-• Pustular Psoriasis: characterized by red, scaly patches with pustules that affect the hands and feet.
+- Pustular Psoriasis: characterized by red, scaly patches with pustules that typically appear on the hands and feet.

-• Erythrodermic psoriasis: a short-term condition distinguished by red, inflamed skin present on over 90% of the body.
+- Erythrodermic psoriasis: a short-term condition distinguished by red, inflamed skin on over 90% of the body.
 It can occur in any type of psoriasis as a result of sunburn, certain medications, and other factors.

 Some people also develop psoriatic arthritis, a form of arthritis that occurs in about 20% to 30% of psoriasis sufferers. ³